mcarvin8/sf-decomposer/README.md

 **/marketingappextensions/*.marketingappextension-meta.xml
 ```

-Git should also ignore the log created by the `xml-disassembler` package.
+Git should also ignore the log created by the `xml-disassembler` package (see previous section).

 ```
 disassemble.log